Hero image for YNAB Review 2026: Is $109/Year Worth the Cost?

 • “Surprise” expenses every month

-• Emergency fund: ~$800
+• Emergency fund: minimal or nonexistent

-• Retirement savings: $0 outside employer match
+• Retirement savings outside employer match: low or none

-• 6-month emergency fund ($24,000)
+• Multi-month emergency fund built

 • Annual expenses pre-funded (insurance, holidays, car repairs)